Esteban Valencia (footballer, born 1999)

-Esteban Cristóbal Valencia Reyes (born 13 August 1999) is a Chilean footballer who currently plays as a midfielder for Ñublense.
+Esteban Cristóbal Valencia Reyes (born 13 August 1999) is a Chilean footballer who currently plays as a midfielder for Cobresal.

 Club career

 He has played loaned at San Marcos de Arica and Unión La Calera from Universidad de Chile.
 Along with the Cement Team, he has played at the 2020 Copa Sudamericana.

 In the 2021 season, he left Universidad de Chile to join Unión La Calera.

 Valencia signed with Ñublense in 2025.
+The enxt season, he switched to Cobresal.

 International career

 At under-20 level, Valencia represented Chile in both the 2018 South American Games, winning the gold medal, and the 2019 South American Championship.

 Personal life

 He is the son of former Chilean international footballer Esteban Valencia Bascuñán, who is also a historical player of Universidad de Chile.